TITLE 77: PUBLIC HEALTH

 B) when effluent from the system does not meet the criteria of Section 905.110(d); or

-C) when the experimental system does not comply with the requirements of subsections (n)(3) and (4) of this Section.
+C) when the experimental system does not comply with the requirements of subsections (n)(3) and (4).

-6) If acceptable, the experimental system shall become an approved private sewage system.
-If found to be unacceptable, the experimental system shall not be approved for use as a private sewage disposal system and shall be replaced with an approved private sewage disposal system.
+6) If the experimental system is acceptable, it shall become an approved private sewage system.
+If the experimental system is unacceptable, it shall not be approved for use as a private sewage disposal system and shall be replaced with an approved private sewage disposal system.
 The Department shall notify the applicant, in writing, of its determination.

 7) A homeowner, private sewage contractor or manufacturer whose experimental system has been denied approval for use as a private sewage disposal system may request a hearing to appeal the Department's determination.
 The request shall be submitted in writing within 10 days after receipt of the Department's determination.
-The Department's Rules of Practice and Procedure in Administrative Hearings (77 Ill.
-Adm.
-Code 100) shall apply to all proceedings conducted under this Section.
+The Department's Practice and Procedure in Administrative Hearings rules shall apply to all proceedings conducted under this Section.

-8) When an experimental system has been designated by the Department as an approved private sewage disposal system, the Department will amend this Part to include design, construction, operation and maintenance criteria for the newly approved system and will add the system to a list of approved systems maintained by the Department.
+8) When the Department has designated an experimental system as an approved private sewage disposal system, the Department will amend this Part to include design, construction, operation and maintenance criteria for the newly approved system and will add the system to its list of approved systems.

 o) Garbage Grinders.
 When garbage grinders are used in residential property, solids shall be retained by one of the following methods: